cale-ndsu/csci410_final_project/README.md

 **test_files**

-Hold a repository of test files to test identifcation system.
+Holds a repository of test files to test identifcation system.

 &emsp;(see test_files/file_key.txt for file identities)

 **Acknowledgements**

+File signatures provided from GCK File Signature Table (https://filesig.search.org/about)

 Tux image by Larry Ewing @ lewing@isc.tamu.edu and The GIMP